 - Food and Drug Administration.
-University Health Partners may disclose a patient’s health information to a person subject to the jurisdiction of the Food and Drug Administration if that person has responsibility to report adverse events, product defects or problems, or biologic product deviations; to track products; to enable product recalls, repairs or replacements; or, to conduct post marketing surveillance.
+Student Health Partners may disclose a patient’s health information to a person subject to the jurisdiction of the Food and Drug Administration if that person has responsibility to report adverse events, product defects or problems, or biologic product deviations; to track products; to enable product recalls, repairs or replacements; or, to conduct post marketing surveillance.

 - Legal Proceedings.
 We may disclose protected health information in the course of any judicial or administrative proceeding, in response to an order of a court or administrative tribunal (to the extent such disclosure is expressly authorized), in certain conditions in response to a subpoena, discovery request or other lawful process.
-If you begin a legal action against University Health Partners related to the medical care you received, we may use your protected health information for purposes of defending University Health Partners in any related legal proceeding.
+If you begin a legal action against Student Health Partners related to the medical care you received, we may use your protected health information for purposes of defending Student Health Partners in any related legal proceeding.

 - Threat or endangerment.
 Consistent with applicable federal and state laws, we may disclose your protected health information, if we believe that the use or disclosure is necessary to prevent or lessen a serious and imminent threat to the health or safety of a person or the public.